-If we say no to all or part of your Level 1 Appeal, you can go on to a Level 2 Appeal.
-The Level 2 Appeal is conducted by an Independent Review Organization that is not connected to us.
-(In some situations, your case will be automatically sent to the Independent Review Organization for a Level 2 Appeal.
-In other situations, you will need to ask for a Level 2 Appeal.)
-If you are not satisfied with the decision at the Level 2 Appeal, you may be able to continue through additional levels of appeal.
+If we do not dismiss your case but say no to all or part of your Level 1 appeal, your appeal will automatically go on to a Level 2 appeal.
+The Level 2 appeal is conducted by an independent review organization that is not connected to us.
+(You do not need to do anything to start a Level 2 appeal.
+Medicare rules require we automatically send your appeal to Level 2 if we do not fully agree with your Level 1 appeal.)
+If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal (Section 9 in this chapter explains the Level 3, 4, and 5 appeal processes).